ndstudgov/Constitution/README.md

 # ARTICLE II.
 EXECUTIVE OFFICERS
 ## Section 2.1.
 Student Body President
-(a) The Student Body President shall serve a one-year term beginning on April 1st of the year elected.
+* (a) The Student Body President shall serve a one-year term beginning on April 1st of the year elected.

-(b) The Student Body President shall ensure the efficient and effective operation of the Student Union.
+* (b) The Student Body President shall ensure the efficient and effective operation of the Student Union.

-(c) The Student Body President shall represent undergraduate student interests and maintain regular communication with the undergraduate student body and be responsive to undergraduate student opinion.
+* (c) The Student Body President shall represent undergraduate student interests and maintain regular communication with the undergraduate student body and be responsive to undergraduate student opinion.

-(d) The Student Body President shall address the Senate at least once each semester in his or her State of the Student Union Address, but may address the Senate at any time with regards to an important issue or topic.
+* (d) The Student Body President shall address the Senate at least once each semester in his or her State of the Student Union Address, but may address the Senate at any time with regards to an important issue or topic.
 Each shall be delivered orally and submitted in written form to each member of the Senate.
-State of the Student
-Union Addresses shall occur by the following
+State of the Student Union Addresses shall occur by the following schedule:

-schedule:
-(1) Upon the Student Body President’s election by the last Senate meeting of the semester.
+  * (1) Upon the Student Body President’s election by the last Senate meeting of the semester.

-(2) By the last Senate meeting of
+  * (2) By the last Senate meeting of November.

-November.
-(3) By the last Senate meeting of his or her term.
+  * (3) By the last Senate meeting of his or her term.

-(e) The Student Body President shall serve as the chairperson of the Campus Life Council in the capacity outlined in the Bylaws of the
-Campus Life Council.
+* (e) The Student Body President shall serve as the chairperson of the Campus Life Council in the capacity outlined in the Bylaws of the Campus Life Council.

-(f) The Student Body President shall represent the undergraduate student body as an ex officio member of the Student Affairs Committee of the
-Board of Trustees.
+* (f) The Student Body President shall represent the undergraduate student body as an ex officio member of the Student Affairs Committee of the Board of Trustees.

-(g) The Student Body President shall appoint a
-Student Union Secretary, a Chief of Staff, an Executive Controller, and a Director of
-Communications as outlined in Article I. The
-Student Body President shall also appoint Senate Department Directors.
+* (g) The Student Body President shall appoint a Student Union Secretary, a Chief of Staff, an Executive Controller, and a Director of Communications as outlined in Article I. The Student Body President shall also appoint Senate Department Directors.
 All enumerated appointments shall be approved by the Senate.

-(h) The Student Body President shall attend all
+* (h) The Student Body President shall attend all Senate meetings.

-Senate meetings.
-(i) The Student Body President shall create ad hoc Senate departments as needed.
+* (i) The Student Body President shall create ad hoc Senate departments as needed.

-(j) The Student Body President shall schedule and chair meetings between university leaders and local law enforcement leaders including, but not limited to, the Chief of the South Bend
-Police Department, Sheriff of St. Joseph County, District 1 Commander of the Indiana Excise
-Police, Chief of the Notre Dame Security Police, and a representative from the University of
-Notre Dame administration.
+* (j) The Student Body President shall schedule and chair meetings between university leaders and local law enforcement leaders including, but not limited to, the Chief of the South Bend Police Department, Sheriff of St. Joseph County, District 1 Commander of the Indiana Excise Police, Chief of the Notre Dame Security Police, and a representative from the University of Notre Dame administration.
 The meetings shall take place at the following times during the President’s term:

-(1) Once during the month of August.
+  * (1) Once during the month of August.

-(2) Once during the month of January.
+  * (2) Once during the month of January.

-(3) Once during the month of April.
+  * (3) Once during the month of April.

-(A) The previous Student Body
-President shall also be present at the meeting held in the month of April.
+    * (i) The previous Student Body President shall also be present at the meeting held in the month of April.

-(k) The Student Body President or any qualified designee acting on behalf thereof shall attend all meetings of the Community/Campus Advisory
-Coalition (CCAC) as the representative of the student body of the University of Notre Dame.
+* (k) The Student Body President or any qualified designee acting on behalf thereof shall attend all meetings of the Community/Campus Advisory Coalition (CCAC) as the representative of the student body of the University of Notre Dame.
 The Student Body President or the designee thereof shall brief the Student Senate regarding the affairs of the CCAC at its first regular meeting after any meeting of the CCAC.

-(l) The Student Body President shall develop, submit, and present a budget proposal for the
-Senate to the Financial Management Board for the annual allocation meeting with the assistance of the Student Body Vice-President and
+  * (l) The Student Body President shall develop, submit, and present a budget proposal for the Senate to the Financial Management Board for the annual allocation meeting with the assistance of the Student Body Vice-President and Executive Controller.

-Executive Controller.
-(m) The Student Body President shall develop, submit, and present a budget proposal for the
-Office of the Student Body President for the purposes of limited, policy-based programming to the Financial Management Board for the annual allocation meeting with the assistance of the Student Body Vice-President and the
+* (m) The Student Body President shall develop, submit, and present a budget proposal for the Office of the Student Body President for the purposes of limited, policy-based programming to the Financial Management Board for the annual allocation meeting with the assistance of the Student Body Vice-President and the Executive Controller.

-Executive Controller.
-(n) The Director of Student Activities shall designate an advisor to the Student Body
+* (n) The Director of Student Activities shall designate an advisor to the Student Body President.
-President.

 ## Section 2.2.
 Student Body Vice-President
-(a) The Student Body Vice-President shall assist the Student Body President in the performance of presidential duties.
+* (a) The Student Body Vice-President shall assist the Student Body President in the performance of presidential duties.

-(b) The Student Body Vice-President shall serve a one-year term beginning on April 1st of the year elected.
+* (b) The Student Body Vice-President shall serve a one-year term beginning on April 1st of the year elected.

-(c) The Student Body Vice-President shall serve as the Chairperson of the Senate and ensure its efficient and effective operation.
+* (c) The Student Body Vice-President shall serve as the Chairperson of the Senate and ensure its efficient and effective operation.

-(d) The Student Body Vice-President shall attend Executive Cabinet meetings.
+* (d) The Student Body Vice-President shall attend Executive Cabinet meetings.

-(e) The Student Body Vice-President shall assist the Student Body President and the
-Executive Controller in the development, submission, and presentation of the budget proposal for the Senate to the Financial
-Management Board for the annual allocation meeting.
+* (e) The Student Body Vice-President shall assist the Student Body President and the Executive Controller in the development, submission, and presentation of the budget proposal for the Senate to the Financial Management Board for the annual allocation meeting.

-(f) The Student Body Vice-President shall assist the Student Body President in the development, submission, and presentation of the budget proposal for the Office of the Student
+* (f) The Student Body Vice-President shall assist the Student Body President in the development, submission, and presentation of the budget proposal for the Office of the Student Body President.
-Body President.

 ## Section 2.3.
 Chief of Staff
 (a) The Chief of Staff shall assist the Student
 Body President in the daily duties and tasks of